netcam22/lm-code-book-manager-postgres/README.md

 ## Usage

-The API provides the following endpoints for managing books in an in-memory database:
+The API provides the following endpoints for managing books in a postgresSQL database:

 GET "/api/v1/books"